aimelive/momo-data-analysis/README.md

 ## High-Level System Architecture

-Here is our system architecture diagram:
+Here is our system architecture diagram click on it and it takes you directly to its path file:

 ![System Architecture](web/assets/my%20arctechure.jpg)